alex-krasnova/data_engineering/README.md

 # data_engineering
-Example of Data Modeling, Hive, Spark.
+Example of Data Modeling, Hive, Spark, Airflow.

 ### Based on the data in the source datasets, the following steps should be performed:
 1. Create: